She'd heard the word from Theodore Rhodes first.

 Glitch closed her eyes.
 What she wouldn't have given for a moment, just one moment to tell Lars how sorry she was, to be able to touch his hand, to really touch it without...

 "God?"
 Lars looked up.
 "Please," he said, "please don't take my dad."

 Glitch was late.
 Lars would be doing a presentation for his acting class in just three minutes, and if she didn't sprint to the Fine Arts Center, she was going to miss it altogether.

 She'd seen him act before, once during a Shakespeare class the two of them were taking.
 He was awful.
-But then, that's why she was so eager to watch him.
+But she loved to watch him perform anyway.
 As she slipped and slid dangerously over the icy ground in her hurry, she couldn't help but giggle excitedly at the upcoming performance.